marolAI/seams-workshop.github.io/_practical/01_design.md

 For part 3, tell them you are going to add another complication.
 They may "refactor" their (1) and (2) answers based on (3) first.
 Once they do that (or not), give them another complication and ask them to update (1) and (2) again, and do another (3) with what improvements they might have made.

-<b> Example 1 Intermittently check how long a program has been running and offer the user a chance to cancel tasks that are taking too long. </b>
+<b> Example A. Intermittently check how long a program has been running and offer the user a chance to cancel tasks that are taking too long. </b>

 <b>1.
 Design  diagram/ process flow in high level pseudo-code:</b>